catppuccin/catppuccin/docs/port-creation.md

   `<app name>`".
   - `<emoji>` should be an emoji that you feel represents the app best.
   - `<app name>` is the name of the app, capitalized properly.
-- Add `catppuccin`, and `theme` to the topics.
+- Add `catppuccin`, `theme`, and the name of the application (e.g.
+  `unreal-engine`) to the topics.
 - Ensure that you have generated the repository following the [creation](#creation) steps above.
   - Where possible, try to use
     [relative links](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#relative-links)
-    for linking assets in the README.md.
+    for linking assets in the README.md
   - Update badges on README.md to point towards your repository link instead of the template repository.
   - Add yourself to the **Thanks to** section \<3